vatsalpatel/gtu-result-scraper/README.md

 ```
 pip install pytesseract selenium Pillow
 ```
 Executable is included in the repo but you may have to add it to PATH.
-No need to download again.
+No need to download again.<br/>
-`Gecko Driver for Firefox(Included)`: https://github.com/mozilla/geckodriver/releases<br/>
+`Gecko Driver for Firefox(Included)`: https://github.com/mozilla/geckodriver/releases

 ## Run
 Change the result URL and populate the enrs list with desired enrollment numbers and simply run the file `scraper.py`.